Dmytro Polovynka

 Sky combinations

-Sky combination is a set of two to four identical tiles.
-The same number of higher identical tiles are beaten as described earlier.
-That is, [5:1][5:1][5:1] can beat [3:1][3:1][3:1], but not [3:1][3:1] (wrong amount) , not [6:4][6:4][6:4] (not higher) and not [3:3][3:3][2:2] (not identical).
+A sky combination consists of two to four identical tiles.
+It may be beaten only by the same number of higher identical tiles, according to the ranking above.
+For example, [5:1][5:1][5:1] can beat [3:1][3:1][3:1], but not [3:1][3:1] (wrong number), not [6:4][6:4][6:4] (not higher).

 Earth combinations

-Earth combination is a set of two to even four tiles, not necessarily identical.
-For example, [3:2][4:1] is a valid combination and can be beaten by [6:3][6:3], or [4:2][4:2], which in this case is an earth combination, and not “mother-and-son” (see below).
+An earth combination consists of two to four tiles, not necessarily identical.
+For example, [3:2][4:1] is a valid combination and can be beaten by [6:3][6:3] or by [4:2][4:2], which in this case counts as an earth combination and not as “mother and son” (see below).

 Mixed combinations